camunda/camunda-docs-cawemo/content/user-guide/diagrams.md

     Pre: ""
 ---

-This view is used to see and edit a diagram provided that the user has the required access right.
-Through the drop down menu in the [breadcrumb navigation](../home#navigation), the [milestones](../milestones) for this diagram can be seen.
+This view is used to see and edit a diagram, provided that the user has the required access right.
+Through the milestone history icon in the diagram actions or the drop down menu in the [breadcrumb navigation](../home#navigation), the [milestones](../milestones) for this diagram can be seen.

 ## BPMN